symfony-si/symfony-docs-sl/components/console/helpers/progresshelper.rst

     while ($i++ < 50) {
         // ... do some work

-        // advance the progress bar 1 unit
+        // advances the progress bar 1 unit
         $progress->advance();
     }